Asian stock markets plunge amid Trump’s ultimatum on Iran

 Tehran has pledged to completely close the waterway, which is still being transited by a small number of Chinese, Indian and Pakistani-flagged vessels, and launch retaliatory attacks on energy and water infrastructure across the region if Trump follows through on his threat.

-Based on the timing of Trump’s warning, posted on Truth Social, the deadline for his ultimatum is set to expire at 23:44 GMT on Monday.
+Based on the timing of Trump’s warning on Truth Social, the deadline for his ultimatum is set to expire at 23:44 GMT on Monday.

 Trump’s threat has added to fears of a cascading global energy crisis as the US and Israel’s war on Iran approaches the one-month mark with no clear end in sight.